ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTE.md

 Inside modules we provided a logging that should be used to inform the user.
 Please, follow the levels bellow.

-    - debug: for debug information, high detailed one, directed to programers;
+- debug: for debug information, high detailed one, directed to programers
-    - info: something important for common user to know;
+- info: something important for common user to know
-    - warning: something that should not be a big problem or a desicision changed;
+- warning: something that should not be a big problem or a desicision changed
-    - error: some error, but not capable of stop program;
+- error: some error, but not capable of stop program
-    - critical: something that stops the running program.
+- critical: something that stops the running program

 ## Guide to QDarkStyle